Storm Malik pounds Northern Europe, several dead | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Strong winds struck the UK, Denmark, Poland and Germany, leaving hundreds of thousands of homes without power.
+Strong winds struck the United Kingdom, Denmark, Poland and Germany, leaving hundreds of thousands of homes without power.
 Bridges were shut, trains canceled and ferries docked as coastal surges caused flooding.

-A fierce storm continued to pound Northern Europe early Sunday, causing coastal surges and forcing public transport to be canceled.
+A fierce storm continued to pound Northern Europe on Sunday, causing coastal surges and forcing public transport to be canceled.

 The storm system, which is known as Nadia in Germany and Malik in other countries, intensified a day earlier bringing hurricane-level winds at times to the North Sea and Baltic Sea coastlines.